kha-cloud/kha_cli/README.md

 #### `khap ai`

 Runs an AI task, It's based on OpenAI's GPT-3 API, Some tasks require GPT-3 16K model, OpenAI key is required

-#### `khap connect`

-Connects a local project for remote work/development
-> Can work on KhaCloud projects or any other type of projects
-> Create a CyberOcean cloud account for enhanced AI capabilities, persistent and more secure project management

 ### Plugin's theme commands